-The Development will achieve best practice in equitable development strategies by considering past inequities and the racial wealth gap experienced by underserved, under-represented, and marginalized individuals and groups in all aspects of bringing the potential of Block 16 & 18 to fruition.
+The Development will achieve best practice in equitable development strategies by considering past inequities and the racial wealth gap experienced by underserved, under-represented, and marginalized individuals and groups in all aspects of bringing the potential of Blocks 16 & 18 to fruition.
+Most importantly the project will provide affordable housing, cultural venue(s) and neighborhood serving businesses that contribute to equitable opportunity.